 There is a small dichotomy when it comes to the subject of gold possession.
 Owning yellow metal has always been a way of showing wealth.
 Many cultures, such as India, use displays of gold jewelry to establish social status.
 However, nations and individuals are also known to hide the exact amount of their gold possessions.

+Investing in a Best Gold IRA is a great way to ensure that your gold investments are secure and can be used to build wealth over time.
 In fact, no one knows how much gold Americans own.
 The fungible nature of gold and its status as a safe haven cause some to hide or deny their ownership.
 This reality exists both personally and nationally.
 For example, central banks use their gold holds to guarantee foreign governments their economic stability and creditworthiness.

 However, they are also known to underestimate or exaggerate their properties for specific political or financial reasons.
 Reports the largest gold reserves of all nations.
 At almost one ounce for every U.S. citizen, the country has more than 8,100 tons in its vaults.